 Data A matrix or data frame of expression data to be projected.
 Genes correspond to columns, and rows correspond to samples.
 Rows and columns must be named.
-It is OK to miss a few genes originally used to compute the eigengenes, thereby, projection is robust to choose of platform. saveFile If not NULL, where to save the results in .RData format. pigengene An object of pigengene-class, usually created by compute.pigengene naTolerance Upper threshold on the fraction of entries per gene that can be missing.
+It is OK to miss a few genes originally used to compute the eigengenes, thereby, projection is robust to choose of platform.

+saveFile If not NULL, where to save the results in .RData format.

+pigengene An object of pigengene-class, usually created by compute.pigengene naTolerance Upper threshold on the fraction of entries per gene that can be missing.
 Genes with a larger fraction of missing entries are ignored.
-For genes with smaller fraction of NA entries, the missing values are imputed from their average expression in the other samples.
-See check.pigengene.input. verbose The integer level of verbosity.
-0 means silent and higher values produce more details of computation. ignoreModules A vector of integers.
+For genes with smaller fraction of NA entries, the missing values are imputed from their average expression verbose The integer level of verbosity.
+0 means silent and higher values produce more ignoreModules A vector of integers.
 In order to speed up the projection, it may be desirable to focus only on the eigengenes of a few interesting modules.
-In that case, the remaining modules can be listed here and will be ignored during projection (Optional).
+In that case, the remaining modules can be listed here and will be ignored during projection projected The matrix of inferred (projected) eigengenes pvalues.manova 49 replacedNaNum The number of NA entries in the input Data that were replaced with the the average expression of the corresponding gene tooNaGenes A character vector of genes that were ignored because they had too many NAs notMatched A character vector of genes in the original eigengene that could not be matched in the given input Data